berta-rf/BMI_calculator/README.md

 # BMI_calculator
-This is a BMI calculator for people who don't care about their BMI.
+This is a BMI calculator for people who don't really care about their BMI.